Understanding Einstein’s Special Relativity Physics

 Lines of simultaneity los

-At this point, we should note that Special Relativity focuses on “inertial” observers, who move at constant relative speed to each other.
+At this point, I should emphasise that Special Relativity focuses on “inertial” observers, who move at constant relative speed to each other.
 Acceleration (changing velocity) and, in particular, gravity (that causes acceleration), are the province of General Relativity, which deals with “curved space” that corresponds with gravity, as per the John Wheeler quotation mentioned in the Introduction.

 In general, and for real space travel, we have to deal with time and three spatial dimensions (t, x, y, z).
 Still, for the purposes of this article, to explain simply the fundamentals of Special Relativity, we can deal more easily (and sufficiently) with one space dimension.
-Imagine we are on a straight railway track – a 1-dimensional world (plus time).
+We imagine we are on a straight railway track – a 1-dimensional world (plus time), just as in the opening diagram in the article.

 Another Inertial Observer’s world line